SherlockPsy/Life/05_THE_CINEMA.md

 Vectors are:
 - opaque
+- similarity-based
 - non-authoritative
-- similarity-based

 Vectors:
-- suggest linguistic adjacency
+- suggest linguistic adjacency only
+- assert no relevance
 - assert no truth
-- assert no relevance

 ---